ainneo/cra-netlify-lambda/README.md

 Because it will all be on the same server

 ### Inital Setup  (I need to add a backend without adding a VPN, how do I do it?
-NETLIFY!)
+NETLIFY LAMBDA FUNCTS!)
 * install CRA
 * install netlify lambda [see docs](https://github.com/sw-yx/netlify-lambda)
   * ```yarn add netlify-lambda```